Atlanta Relocation Specialists

 Why People Move to Atlanta

-The reasons are varied—career opportunities, cost arbitrage, lifestyle preferences, family proximity.
+The reasons are varied: career opportunities, cost arbitrage, lifestyle preferences, and family proximity.
 Here are the factors that consistently drive relocation decisions.

 Economic Opportunity

-Headquarters for 18 Fortune 500 companies.
-Major tech presence from Microsoft, Google, and established fintech sector.
+Headquarters for 17 Fortune 500 companies, including Home Depot, UPS, Delta, and Coca-Cola.
+Major tech presence from Microsoft, Google, and an established fintech sector.
 Film and entertainment industry growing rapidly.

 Global Connectivity